silexclouds/AnomalyDetection/README.md

      - Recall is the proportion of true positives among all positive instances in the data, e.g. the number of anomalies among all classified as anomalies.
      - Specificity is the proportion of true negatives among all negative instances, e.g. the number of non-anomalies among all classified as non-anomalies.

-       More info regarding the 'Test & Score' widget at: https://orangedatamining.com/widget-catalog/evaluate/testandscore/
+       *More info regarding the **Test & Score** widget at: https://orangedatamining.com/widget-catalog/evaluate/testandscore/*

 + 8 - Models trained are saved to local folder
 + 9 - Visualization of data for testing